boots-edu/textbook/source/text/0-introduction/welcome.md

 > Once you achieve mastery, you will be able to use these tools in the future.
 When used correctly they are powerful, but used incorrectly, they are dangerous.

+## About this Text

+This textbook is free and open-source.
+It is licensed as follows:

+    Creative Commons Attribution Share Alike 4.0 International
+    Permissions: Commercial Use, Modification, Distribution, Private Use
+    Limitations: Liability, Trademark use, Patent use, Warranty
+    Conditions: License and copyright notice, State changes, Same license

+More information can be found at <https://creativecommons.org/licenses/by-sa/4.0/>

 ## Final thoughts before we begin